ashmit-codebase/Git-Commands-/README.md

 # GIT
-It is a version control system and a tool that helps to track changes in the code.
+It is a version control system and a tool that helps to track changes in the code.<br>
-It is popular because :- It is free and open source
+It is popular because :- It is free and open source <br>
                       :- It is fast and scalable